andikatjacobdennis/Azure-Tutorial/README.md

 VM Density

-Steps for creating the VM
+Steps for creating the VM in India

+Connect to VM

+Availability of VM